meganz/mpenc_doc/source/future-work.rst

   We already have forward secrecy for old subsessions, but this is important for long-running subsessions and later when we do asynchronous messaging.

-  One simple scheme is to deterministically split the key into *n* keys, one for each sender.
+  One simple scheme is to deterministically split the key into :math:`n` keys, one for each sender.
 Then, each key can be used to seed a hash-chain ratchet for its associated sender.
 Once all readers have decrypted a packet and deleted the key, the forward secrecy of messages encrypted with that key and previous ones is ensured.
 However, since this scheme does not distribute entropy between members, there is no chance to recover from a memory leak and try to regain secrecy for future messages.

 Better membership change protocol
   Use a constant-round group key exchange such as that from [np1sec]_, or even